- Speaker #0

 - Speaker #1

-The line went silent.
-Mira's pulse thundered in her ears.
-What does she remember?
 And yet, deep down, she knew.
-Whatever was happening, this was just the beginning.
+Whatever was happening...
+This was just the beginning.
 Life has a way of leading us exactly where we need to be, even when we don't understand the path.
-For Mira, what felt like an ending may just be the beginning of something deeper, something unseen, waiting beneath the surface.
-In Promise Hill, lessons unfold in unexpected encounters and in the wisdom of those who have walked the road before us.
-The question is, will we have the strength to let growth take root?
+For Mira, what felt like an ending may just be the beginning of something deeper, something unseen, waiting beneath the surface, ready to be dug out.
 As one door opens, another mystery stirs.
-While Mira isn't ready to bloom, something is shifting beneath the surface.
-And that, dear listener, is where the real story begins.
-Take it away, Kimberly.
+The past is calling, the future is uncertain.
+And Mira is about to discover that sometimes the truth doesn't wait to be found.
+It finds you.
+See you in the next chapter, dear listener.
+Take it away, Kimberlee.

 - Speaker #0